Projects

 The research, led by Dr Bronagh Byrne and Dr Gillian O’Hagan, and funded by the School of Social Sciences, Education and Social Work, engages the participatory arts based research method of Photovoice whereby autistic young people aged between 11-15 years of age used photography to document their lives in Northern Ireland during the period of lockdown March - June 2020.

-The project seeks to illuminate the challenges faced by these young people during lockdown with particular focus on their experiences of education during this time.
+The project seeks to illuminate the challenges faced by these young people during lockdown with a particular focus on their experiences of education during this time.
 A young people’s advisory group worked alongside the QUB team in designing and analysing the research.
 As a result of their work, this project makes future recommendations for how autistic young people should be supported during any further pandemic and associated restrictions.
 The findings make particular reference to the educational and other supports normally engaged for autistic young people and how these services could be adapted and adjusted when planning any future lockdown restrictions.

 To access a copy of the report please see here.
 For more information contact Dr Bronagh Byrne b.byrne@qub.ac.uk or Dr Gillian O’Hagan gcurran04@qub.ac.uk